varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds/T-bills.md

 |  5/2/79 |  9.125 |  9.23 | 98.938 | 98.938 | 0.0 |
 | 11/1/79 | 10.375 | 10.44 | 99.407 | 99.407 | 0.0 |

-The implementation of {prf:ref}`example-treaury-bond-price` in the [VLQuantitativeFinancePackage.jl](https://github.com/varnerlab/VLQuantitativeFinancePackage.jl.git) package gives results consistent with the historical data.
+The implementation of coupon bond pricing in the [VLQuantitativeFinancePackage.jl](https://github.com/varnerlab/VLQuantitativeFinancePackage.jl.git) package gives results consistent with the historical data.

 ````